Lipen/discrete-math-course/typst/lec-logic.typ

 #Block(color: teal)[
   *Fallacies* are reasoning patterns that _look_ valid but _aren't_.

-  They appear in everyday arguments, politics, advertising, even academic papers.
-Formal logic gives precise tools to identify and refute them.
+  They appear everywhere: everyday arguments, political debates, advertising, even academic papers.
+The trouble is that they can be quite persuasive until you analyze them carefully.

+  Formal logic gives us precise tools to identify and refute fallacious reasoning.
 ]

 #Block(color: yellow)[